breakthatbass/breakthatbass/s.md

 ```

 It doesn't really do anything but that's how you create and run a python file.
 Hopefull you can use your Python cheat sheet to learn more about what to do.
 But as I have time, I'll add more to this document.

+Before you move on, try using the `cat` command here.
+Run `cat hello.py`.
+It will print out the contents of the Python file you just made to the terminal.

 ### Homebrew
 [Homebrew](https://brew.sh) is great and it will be the main way you install other command line tools.